 Some days it can be hard enough just getting the kids dressed and out the door, let alone thinking about taking the little darlings half way across the world with an entourage of suitcases.
 But with so many families living stress-filled lives, a family holiday could be just what the doctor ordered.
 This much-needed break gives the whole family a chance to reconnect with each other away from the distractions of work, creating lasting memories and spending uninterrupted time as a unit.
-Whether it’s a simple beach break to the Costa del Sol with days spent paddling in the sea and tucking into ice cream, or adventuring into the rainforests of Costa Rica to spot wildlife, focused family time exploring a new country doesn’t have to be a stressful affair.
+Whether it’s a simple beach break to the Costa del Sol with days spent paddling in the sea and tucking into ice cream, booking flights to Canada, or adventuring into the rainforests of Costa Rica to spot wildlife, focused family time exploring a new country doesn’t have to be a stressful affair.

 Where to go

 Your budget and the ages of your children are going to be a major deciding factor when it comes to picking your ideal holiday destination.
 While older children may fare well island hopping around Thailand or hiking around the Swiss mountains, younger children may be better suited to somewhere closer to home, with a shorter flight time and plenty of local amenities to keep them occupied.

 Discuss your trip with the kids and make planning part of your holiday experience, researching destinations and activities together to see what makes their face light up.
 Away from the usual suspects, there are plenty of unexpectedly kid-friendly destinations which will provide memorable and experiences for the more adventurous family.

 Wherever you decide, book an appointment with your GP at least two months in advance to make sure the whole family are up to date with their vaccinations and have the correct medications.